movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Epochs

-We require epochs in order to facilitate `staking` and `unstaking` of # validators, as well as manage rewards and penalties.
+We require epochs in order to facilitate a clear separation of `staking` and `unstaking` periods for validators, as well as manage rewards and penalties.
 The `epochDuration` MUST be set when initializing a chain.
 It MAY be changeable later on through a governance mechanism.

 The `epochDuration` should be set to a value that is large enough to allow for the `staking` and `unstaking` process to be completed.
 Moreover, it should be long enough for human operators to react.